ahmedSamir01/Weather/README.md

-Title: Weather App
+# Weather App

-Details: Wep application to get temperature and related details.
+Wep application to get temperature and related details.

 Used technologies: